chocolatey/docs/input/en-us/general/faqs.md

 **NOTE**: Did you know that 60% or more of the sofware that is submitted to the community repository has its first scans by VirusTotal through Chocolatey's package scanner submissions?
 It's helped many of those anti-virus manufacturers get a clearer picture of heuristics and hopefully ends up in better anti-virus products with less false positives.

 **NOTE**: Need runtime malware protection?
-Learn more about [[runtime malware protection|]]
+Learn more about [runtime malware protection](./features/paid/virus-check)

 <a id="markdown-what-is-the-package-cacher" name="what-is-the-package-cacher"></a>
 ### What is the package cacher?
 On the community repository, we have a CDN cache for those files that would be downloaded by packages - those remote urls are overridden by default in licensed editions of Chocolatey to use those cached binaries.
 This is to avoid 404 errors you would normally see if those urls changed or were removed.
-See [[Customer CDN Download Cache|FeaturesPrivateCdn]] for more details.
+See [Customer CDN Download Cache](.features/paid/private-cdn) for more details.